pilamb/pdf-Django-sorter/README.rst

 -----

 - Full compatibility with Python3.X
-- Tests, tests and tests.
+- Tests, tests and tests -> there is a "tests branch" and Tox enabled.
 - It could be extended to use dropbox, owncloud, etc.
 - Some not-unicode, not-latin might make the unicode detection fail.
 - A second version will generate API REST.
 Its installed but not used.
 - All-auth is installed, it could be used.
+- User app is intalled but not ussed (it's opened as an issue as well)
 - Changing the settings an external hard drive could be used.
 - Bulk upload, right now its designed to scrap a file at a time.
 - Docker?